 Allow to cool, remove from the pan, and place on parchment paper.
 Cut into bars and enjoy!

-The size of the pan you use can also vary.
-I used a 10 x 10 brownie pan, and Jackie used a 9 x 13 pan which made the bars a little thinner.
+The size of the pan you use can also vary, as I mentioned.
+I’ve had success with a 10 x 10 brownie pan as well as a 9 x 13 pan which made the bars a little thinner.
 Up to you!

 I can’t wait to make these again – the variations are endless!
 They’re also perfect for pre- or post-workout fuel.